mickeysjm/SynSetMine-pytorch/data/README.md

 * train-cold.set: training synonym sets, each line represents a synonym set and is of format "<synset-id> {elements in the synset}".
 * test.set: testing synonym sets, each line represents a synonym set and is of format "<synset-id> {elements in the synset}".

 Note 1: The above five files are all you need to reproduce the paper results.
-If you want to extract more term features (beyond the pre-trained term embeddings), you can download the raw text corpus from: [http://bit.ly/SynSetMine-dataset](http://bit.ly/SynSetMine-dataset).
+If you want to extract more term features (beyond the pre-trained term embeddings), you can download the raw text corpus from: [Google Drive](https://drive.google.com/drive/folders/1-fpBUaxmXeV-KV8hS1Q84-WnNcg2LvjS?usp=sharing).

 Note 2: Although each term here is represented as "<entity-surface-name>||<freebase-id>", the freebase-id information is not used to train the term embedding or to learn the model.